-Child-care is included in the COA only if the student has indicated that he/she will incur child-care costs as a direct result of his/her attendance in school.
+Childcare: This allowance is included in the COA only if the student has indicated that he/she will incur childcare costs as a direct result of his/her attendance in school.
 The Financial Aid Staff Member will assist in this determination and document the student's file accordingly.
-This amount is typically covered in the "Miscellaneous Expenses" section of the COA budget.

-Other costs, such as a handicap allowance, will be considered only on an individual basis.
+Disability: This allowance will be considered only on an individual basis for services related to a student's disability.
 The Financial Aid Staff Member will make the determination and document the student's file accordingly.
-These costs are typically covered in the "Miscellaneous Expenses" section of the COA budget.